fearnlj01/DocTest/OSX Guide.md

 `screen -S nadeko`

 ^this will create a new screen named “nadeko”
-`(you can replace “nadeko” with anything you prefer and remember its yourscreen name)`.
+`(you can replace “nadeko” with anything you prefer and remember its your screen name)`.

 `cd ~/NadekoBot/src/NadekoBot/`